August 2021 Update

 EPA’s Order requires General Iron to operate a pollution control device called a regenerative thermal oxidizer (RTO) to control volatile organic compound (VOC) emissions from the shredder.
 VOCs include a variety of organic chemicals, some of which may have harmful health effects and contribute to the formation of ground level ozone.
 The RTO breaks down VOCs and other pollutants into carbon dioxide and water by heating them to very high temperatures.
 The company is also installing a wet scrubber and new emission stack downstream of the RTO.
 General Iron must ensure through testing that VOC emissions from its shredder are reduced by at least 98% from current levels.
 The company must also apply for a permit from the State of Illinois detailing the correct equipment operating conditions needed to ensure this continued high level of emissions reduction.
 General Iron is required to start operating the RTO within 60 days of the effective date of the ACO.

 General Iron will be required to operate the RTO even if the company moves its facility to another location.
 The company may also face a fine for excessive air emissions prior to installing the new pollution controls.

-General Iron Industries Inc. (General Iron) owns and operates a metal shredding and recycling operation at 1909 N. Clifton Ave., Chicago, Illinois.
+General Iron Industries Inc. owns and operates a metal shredding and recycling operation at 1909 N. Clifton Ave., Chicago, Ill.
 General Iron operates a capture hood and fabric filter to control and reduce PM and metals emissions from its shredder.
 EPA has received numerous complaints about air emissions from the facility.
 Since 2016, EPA has conducted several inspections and visits to the facility to investigate complaints and quantify air emissions from the facility.
 Historically, EPA has been involved in compliance actions at the facility and in the past General Iron agreed to two settlements with EPA, in 2006 and 2012, involving its refrigerant recovery program and fugitive dust escaping the facility.